-DC nput + Pin "REM-SB" + Parameter "Analog interface REM-SB" → Behavior ъ HIGH + Normal → The DC input remains on, nothing is locked.
-It can be switched on or off by pushbutton or digital command. io on Т LOW + Inverted or on by pushbatton or digital command. is on - HIGH + Inverted → The DC input will be switched off and locked.
+DC input + Logical lev- el on pin REM-SB + Parameter "Analog interface Rem-SB" → Behavior HIGH + Normal → C The DC input remains on, nothing is locked.
+It can be switched on or off by pushbutton or digital command. io on LOW + Inverted of on by pastibution of digital command. is on HIGH + Inverted The DC input will be switched off and locked.
 Later it can be switched on again by toggling the pin.
-During lock, pushbutton or digital com- - LOW + Normal mand can delete the request to switch on by pin.
+During lock, pushbutton or T LOW + Normal digital command can delete the request to switch on by pin.